Georgia

 • Strategic geographical position between Central Asia, Russia, Europe and Turkey

-• International support, numerous trade agreements
+• Numerous trade agreements

-• Relatively good business environment
+• Relatively solid business environment

 Slabé stránky

-• Highly dollarised banking system (63% of deposits and 55% of credits in 2020)
+• Highly dollarised banking system (52.8% of deposits and 43% of loans in March 2025)

 Obchodní burzy